parthi-jaganathan/golang-assignment/README.md

 # GoLang WebServer

+My first Go Project.

-golang-assignment project provides a simple webserver that runs on port 8080 and serves endpoints to hash password using SHA512
+golang-assignment project provides a simple webserver that provides endpoints to hash password using SHA512 and get statictics about the hash endpoints

 List of available service endpoints and their functionality